 • The four Geneva Conventions of 12 August 1949 (common Article 3);

 • Customary IHL: families have the right to know the fate and whereabouts of their relatives (Rule 117).
 Furthermore, whenever circumstances permit, all possible measures shall be taken, without delay, to search for the dead, prevent their bodies from being despoiled, and decently dispose of them.
 This includes recording all available information prior to disposal and marking the locations of the graves (as contained in the ICRC study on customary IHL in Rules 112, 116 and 117).
+These provisions address the protection of victims of non-international armed conflict.
+They do not affect the legal status of the parties to the conflict (Article 3 common to the Four Geneva Conventions).

 People have gone missing for as long as wars have been fought.
 The circumstances of disappearance vary: people are killed and buried in unmarked graves; they are taken off the street or from their homes and subsequently die in custody without their next-of-kin being informed.
 Other missing persons include people (civilians or fighters killed in combat) whose remains are not identified or recovered.
 Although it is a tragedy for the person who disappears, their family are victims too.
 With nothing to prove that the person is alive or dead, the family is unable to obtain closure.
 The suffering of the families is not only emotional – having a relative go missing can be financially crippling.
 Missing persons are often the breadwinners, and the loss of income can plunge a family into poverty.
 In Nepal, the situation is made worse by the legal requirement that a person must be missing for 12 years in order to officially be declared dead.
 During this period, family members are unable to move on, transfer property, remarry, or simply perform final rites.
 Until they obtain adequate proof of death, relatives cannot mourn, and they may feel guilty if they do attempt to begin the mourning process.